How Climate Change Affects on Public Health

 Effects of Heat

-Public health systems should be set up for outrageous occasions.
-Responses will demand coordinated exertion among the public health community: the medical foundation, emergency response groups, the housing authority, and law enforcement.
-So, to recognize and serve the population's exposure to extreme heat occasions.
+Responses will require a coordinated effort from the public health community, including the medical foundation, emergency response groups, the housing authority, and law enforcement.

 Increased temperature and extreme heat impacts are the following: